-In the first quarter of the fiscal year ended January 31, 2022, the compensation committee reviewed the base salaries of our executive officers, including the named executive officers, taking into consideration a competitive market analysis prepared by its compensation consultant, the recommendations of our CEO (except with respect to his own base salary), and the other factors described above.
-As a result of such market review, the annual base salary of our CEO and Founder and Vice Chairman remained unchanged.
-In addition, the compensation committee approved an increase in the annual base salaries for our CFO, COO, and CSO in order to better align their compensation with those holding similar executive positions within our compensation peer group.
-Annual base salaries for our CFO, COO, and CSO increased by 15%, 19%, and 13%, respectively, from their previous year-end levels for the fiscal year ended January 31, 2021 in order to (i) help ensure the retention of these executive officers and (ii) ensure consistency with the general guideline established by our compensation committee of targeting total direct compensation for executive officers at the 50th percentile of the market, based on our compensation peer group.
-The annual base salary for our Former CFO was decreased by 13% upon his transition to the non-executive role of Special Advisor.
-The base salaries of the named executive officers for the fiscal year ended January 31, 2022 and 2021 were as follows:
+In the first quarter of the fiscal year ended January 31, 2023, the compensation committee reviewed the base salaries of our executive officers, including the named executive officers, taking into consideration a competitive market analysis prepared by its compensation consultant, the recommendations of our CEO (except with respect to his own base salary), and the other factors described above.
+As a result of such market review, the annual base salaries of our CEO, Founder and Vice Chairman, CSO, and Former COO remained unchanged.
+In addition, the compensation committee approved an increase in the annual base salary for our CFO in order to better align his compensation with those holding similar executive positions within our compensation peer group.
+The annual base salary for our CFO increased by 14% from its previous year-end level for the fiscal year ended January 31, 2022 in order to (i) help ensure retention and (ii) ensure consistency with the general guideline established by our compensation committee of targeting total direct compensation for executive officers at the 50th percentile of the market, based on our compensation peer group.
+In connection with the hiring of our CTO effective March 15, 2022, the compensation committee approved an annual base salary for our CTO of \$550,000.
+The base salaries of the named executive officers for the fiscal years ended January 31, 2023 and 2022 were as follows: